facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     only provided as an option to help with the transition of the code tab feature being deprecated in favor of the [Tabbed](./tabbed.md) extension.
 When the code tabs are removed from SuperFences, so will `legacy_tab_classes`.

+    `highlight_code` is also disabled and now does nothing.
+If a non-highlighted variant of fences is preferred, it is recommend to use [custom fences](#custom-fences).
+This option will be removed in a future version.

 --8<-- "links.txt"